Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 After download the AppImage, save the file where you want (e.g. /home/user/desktop/), mark the file as executable (right-klick the icon, choose preferences) and run the AppImage - that's all...

 The Defi Wallet will initiate and guide you.
 Further information is available at the [DeFiChain-Wiki](https://defichain-wiki.com/wiki/DeFi_Wallet).

+## DefiNode

+On [DefiNode](https://github.com/DefiNode/DeFiNode) you find a shopping list for a Raspberry Pi node as well as a 3D case with DeFiChain logo.

 ## Licenses & Disclaimer